Mominahabibi19/CSElab3/Lab_Report _3.md

 # Part 2 - Researching Commands
-I chose the command grep because it is a very useful command for searching text patterns within files.
+I chose the command `grep` because it is a very useful command for searching text patterns within files.

-- First alternate way of using command grep with -iw Example 1:
+- First alternate way of using the command `grep` with `-iw`
+- - Example 1:
 ```
 (base) mominahabibi@Mominas-MBP docsearch % grep -iw war ./technical/911report/chapter-1.txt
     The threat of Soviet bombers diminished significantly as the Cold War ended, and the number of NORAD alert sites was reduced from its Cold War high of 26.
 Some within the Pentagon argued in the 1990s that the alert sites should be eliminated entirely.
 In an effort to preserve their mission, members of the air defense community advocated the importance of air sovereignty against emerging "asymmetric threats" to the United States: drug smuggling, "non-state and state-sponsored terrorists," and the proliferation of weapons of mass destruction and ballistic missile technology.